ElfFriend-DnD/foundryvtt-gmScreen/README.md

 ## Known Issues

 - The grid does not refresh automatically when settings are changed, click the "refresh" button.
+- It is possible to overlap your cells with column/row spanning.
+It should not be possible to make it so you cannot recover from such a situation manually.

 ## Acknowledgements